microsoft/azure-shortcuts-for-java/README.md

 # azure-shortcuts-for-java

-The goal of this project is to provide a radically simplified API for Azure in Java.
+The goal of this project is to provide a radically simplified Java API for Azure.
 It follows a flavor of modern API design patterns (builder, fluent) optimized for readability, writeability and succinctness.

 > :warning: **NOTE**: this is currently an experimental labs project/work in progress.

-Here's an example for creating a virtual network:
+Here's an example for creating a virtual network, which is very representative of the approach followed by the shortcuts:

 ```java
 azure.networks().define("mynetwork")